Understanding Dog Lice | Treatment & Prevention

 Dogs infected with lice often show the following symptoms:

-• Possible skin breakage and bleeding due to the intense scratching
+• Possible skin breakage and bleeding due to intense scratching

 • Hair loss in the affected areas

 In case you suspect a lice infestation, consult a veterinarian.
-They will recommend proper diagnosis and lice treatment for dogs.
+They will recommend proper diagnosis and lice treatment.

 How Dogs Get Infested with Lice